kurianbenoy/kurianbenoy/README.md

 - 😄 Pronouns: He/Him
 - [Website](https://kurianbenoy.com/)

-I believe in the old Malayalam proverb, "അണ്ണാൻ കുന്നിന്നു തന്നാൽ ആവത്".
+I believe in the old Malayalam proverb, "അണ്ണാൻ കുന്നിനും തന്നാൽ ആവത്".
 In English it translates to this meaning - "A small rabbit does what it can do it's best of abilities, similarly we should also strive to do everything to best of our abilities.".

 Smash that donate button like a true superstar, your contribution for my work by buying me a coffee would be absolutely pixel-perfect amazing. [![Buy me a coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-Donate-green.svg)](https://www.buymeacoffee.com/yourAccount)